fatihcvs/veteriner/README.md

 **Powered by AI** 🤖 | **Built for Turkey** 🇹🇷 | **Loved by Pets** 🐾

 *VetTrack Pro evolves continuously through autonomous AI development, ensuring it stays at the forefront of veterinary technology.*

+---
+*This README is automatically updated by the VetTrack Pro Auto-Dev System*